Ultimate Guide to Cutting off Toxic Friends: Signs of a Toxic Friend + How to Pull off a Friendship Breakup

 • Step 1: Be “busier” more often, miss more of their calls and respond less to their texts.

 • Step 2: Stop feeding their ego, need for drama or need to vent.
 Don’t tell them information you only tell friends—they’re no longer a friend.
 Don’t say anything when they brag, complain, gossip, vent or put you down.
 Don’t react if they tell you something meant to get a rise out of, or shock, you.
-If you stop feeding into their unhealthy behaviours, they’ll become more bored with the friendship and may leave on their own (score!).
+If you stop feeding into their unhealthy behaviors, they’ll become more bored with the friendship and may leave on their own (score!).

 • Step 3: Stop all unnecessary communication.
 Don’t be the first to reach out, unless it’s absolutely needed.
 Stop or greatly reduce your comments on their social posts.
 Make separate plans with mutual friends and if you can, avoid gatherings where your ex friend will be.
 Request class or project transfers if you go to school or work with them (figure out a solid excuse ahead of time to have ready in case they ask why you’ve transferred).